 Yiran graduated from Zhejiang University, China with a BSc in Biological Science in 2016.
 Her undergraduate work mainly focused on the function of SMAD4 in the TGF-beta signaling pathway.
 In the same year, she was admitted into the PhD program at the Yong Loo Lin School of Medicine, National University of Singapore.
 She started her PhD studies at TLGM in Dr. Roshni Singaraja’s lab in October 2016.

-Kai Ping graduated with a MSc in 2001 from Simon Fraser University, Canada, and a BSc from the National University of Singapore in biology.
+Kai Ping graduated with a MSc from Simon Fraser University, Canada, and a BSc from the National University of Singapore in biology.
 His MSc was on the developmental biology of Drosophila using molecular techniques.
 Thereafter, he had research stints at the Hospital for Sick Children in Toronto, Canada, and in Singapore: the Centre for Molecular Medicine, Division of Biomedical Sciences Johns Hopkins, Duke-NUS Graduate Medical School and the Institute of Medical Biology.
 Currently, as a member of the Translational Laboratories in Genetic Medicine, he is involved in a project to validate novel genes with impact on metabolic disease using human genetics, and human experimental clinical studies.

 Kaviya Anand completed her Bachelors in Microbiology and Masters in Molecular Biology from University of Madras in 2012.
 She then worked as a Senior Research Fellow at the Centre for Plant Molecular Biology & Biotechnology, Tamil Nadu Agricultural University.
 In 2014,she joined the Madras Diabetes Research Foundation, India as a researcher.
 She has 2 publications in peer reviewed journals, one of which she is a lead author.
 Kaviya joined the Singaraja lab in 2016.